Configuration¶

 Maintenance¶

-- Document all custom environment variables
+- Document custom environment variables in

-- Use validation in settings classes
+.env.example - Add validation in settings classes (Pydantic types catch most issues)

-- Test configurations in staging first
+- Test configurations in staging before production

 Getting Started¶

-- Environment-Specific - Production-ready configurations
+- Environment-Specific - Per-environment best practices